partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

 MessagePack is easy to use, but it doesn't necessarily make it a good idea.

-We chose the `msgpackr` implementation for this guide because it's fast, but because `JSON.parse` and `JSON.stringify` are built natively into the JavaScript runtime, they are very fast too, so you may not realise the type of performance gains you want.
+We chose the `msgpackr` implementation for this guide because it's fast, but because `JSON.parse` and `JSON.stringify` are built natively into the JavaScript runtime, they are very fast too, so you may not realize the type of performance gains you want.

 Additionally, if you use the `msgpackr` library on the client size, you are adding nearly 10 kB of code to you JavaScript bundle.

-Choosing to use a binary encodng is a tradeoff, but typically, generic binary encodings make sense when you are sending in large data payloads, and may not make sense for smaller messages.
+Choosing to use a binary encoding is a tradeoff, but typically, generic binary encodings make sense when you are sending in large data payloads, and may not make sense for smaller messages.

 ### Mix both JSON and MessagePack encodings